Stratton, Mississippi

 Stratton is an unincorporated community located in Newton County, Mississippi, United States.

 History

-Stratton was located on the Gulf, Mobile and Ohio Railroad.
+Stratton was located on the Gulf, Mobile and Ohio Railroad (GM&O).
 Stratton was founded in 1905 and was formed after the village of Stamper moved to be closer to the railroad.
 At one point, Stratton was home to a sawmill, four general stores, and a grocery store.
+The GM&O also formerly operated a siding in Stratton.
 Stratton was also the former site of a school.

 A post office operated under the name Stratton from 1906 to 1956.